 • All medication must be turned in at the front desk at the time of admission, failing to do so could result in the residence’s stay being terminated.

-The Merkle Center of Hope is supported by the generous donations caring individuals and organizations throughout the community including The Merkle Foundation, The Grayson Foundation, The United Way, The Community Foundation, The JB Adkins Foundation, The Tatum Foundation, City of Shreveport and the Caddo Commissiion.
+The Merkle Center of Hope is supported by the generous donations of caring individuals and organizations throughout the community including: The Jess Merkle Foundation, The American Electric Power (AEP) Foundation, The Community Foundation, The Grayson Foundation, The United Way of Northwest Louisiana, The JB Adkins Foundation, The Tatum Foundation, City of Shreveport and the Caddo Commission.